karimbahgat/Tk2/README.md

   - partitions: how many subpartitions to create, integer
   - padx: how much padding to keep between each partition on the sides, integer for pixels or float for relative position.
   - pady: how much padding to keep between each partition on the top and bottom, integer for pixels or float for relative position.
-  - direction: a string indicating
+  - direction: a string indicating in which direction to partition the space, "horizontal" (default) or "vertical".

   Example: